day8/re-frame-async-flow-fx/README.md

      is de-registered, and event sniffing is stopped.

-Notes
+Notes:
   1. This pattern is very flexible.
 It could be modified to handle more complex FSM.
   2. All the work is done in a normal event handler (created for you).
 And it is all organised around events.
-    So we're playing to the  basic features in re-frame.
+      So this solution is based on pure re-frame fundamentals.

 ### A Note About `main`